 It’s no secret that family money is a loaded topic that can cause angst between the generations and among siblings.
 Sometimes the concern is that rising gen inheritors will become complacent, anxious, or frustrated and not build a solid appreciation for what may be coming to them.

 Why do human beings struggle with talking about money?

 We speak to many parents who carry a deeply held conviction that talking about money with children is inappropriate or can be “too much too soon.”
 Some admit that they feel awkward or uncomfortable having money conversations with adult children.
 This is sometimes related to the money conversations that did or didn’t happen in their own families when they, too, were young adults.
 But avoiding these conversations can mean a lost opportunity to impart values and behaviors that can lead inheritors toward impactful management of their own financial lives over time.

 Based on our research and experience, younger generations want to learn more about their family’s financial standing.
-We suggest families look at these critical conversations as opportunities to empower inheritors to become financially fluent, competent, and confident.
+We suggest families look at these critical conversations as opportunities to empower inheritors to help them become financially fluent, competent, and confident.

 Rising gen thoughts on family money

 As it turns out, rising gen wealth stakeholders think quite a bit about the support they currently receive from parents, potential inheritances, and how they will manage what they receive.